Through scholarships and grants, AUSL makes the cost of gaining a master’s degree at nationally ranked DePaul University significantly more affordable

 Important TEACH Grant information to consider:

-Please be aware that the Federal TEACH grant has the potential of turning into a Federal Unsubsidized LOAN.
+Please be aware that the Federal TEACH grant has the potential of turning into a Federal Unsubsidized Loan.
 You need to be committed to teaching in a high-need subject area in a school serving low-income students.
 If you are unsure about this commitment, you should contact DePaul Central to discuss other aid resources.

 IMPORTANT: If you fail to complete this service obligation, all TEACH Grant funds that you received will be converted to a Federal Direct Unsubsidized Loan.
 You will repay this loan to the U.S. Department of Education incurring interest from the date the grant(s) was disbursed.